aws-samples/aws-hpc-tutorials/content/04-serverless/05-api-gateway.md

 +++

-The [Amazon API Gateway](https://aws.amazon.com/api-gateway/) allows the creation of REST and WebSocket APIs that act as a front door for applications to access data, business logic or functionality from your backend services like [AWS Lambda](https://aws.amazon.com/lambda/)
+The [Amazon API Gateway](https://aws.amazon.com/api-gateway/) allows the creation of REST and WebSocket APIs that act as a front door for applications to access data, business logic or functionality from your additional backend services like [AWS Lambda](https://aws.amazon.com/lambda/)

 In this section, we will execute the the AWS Lambda function created in the previous section with a REST API created using Amazon API Gateway.
 The REST API refers to a collection of resources and methods that can be invoked through HTTPS endpoints

-1. Open the AWS Management Console and go to Services -> API Gateway
+1. Open the AWS Management Console and go to **Services** -> **API Gateway**

-2. Choose an API type, scroll down to **REST API** and click on Build
+2. Choose an API type, scroll down to **REST API** and click on Build.
+In this case we will choose the non-private **REST API**
    ![Choose API](/images/serverless/api-gateway-1.png)

 3. Create new API, click on New API.
 For API name, say **slurmAPI**.
 You can leave the Description field blank or provide a short description for your API.
 Select **Regional** for **Endpoint Type** and then click on **Create API**